danlentz/clj-uuid/README.md

 ### Usage

-Using clj-uuid is really easy.
+Using danlentz.clj-uuid is really easy.
 Docstrings are provided, but sometimes examples help, too.
 The following cases demonstrate about 90% of the functionality that you are likely to ever need.